thomasamendoza/CS4371-group-project/README.md

 <h2 align="left">Run the Project, and Other Commands</h2>
 Run the Project:
+- cd super-evil-app/

--npm install
+- npm install

--npm start
+- npm start

 Format your code:

--npx prettier . --write
+- npx prettier . --write